COURSES

 Units

-This course consists of 12 units of competency:
+This course consists of 12 units of competency delivered in two clusters.

 • TAEASS412 Assess competence